 This enchanting oak woodland has long been a source of dreams, visions, and memories.
 Inhabited for thousands of years by the Chumash people, this area became part of Rancho Las Virgenes after Spanish colonization.

-The original coast live oak, used as the marker in the 1881 land grant survey, still stands just west of the swimming pool.
+The original coast live oak, used as the marker in the 1881 land grant survey, still stands west of the swimming pool.
 The upside-down letter “T” is still evident in the bark.
-The Peter Strauss Ranch Park has noted for extensive it’s California oak woodlands laced with walking paths and hiking trails.
+The Peter Strauss Ranch Park has been noted for extensive California oak woodlands laced with walking paths and hiking trails.

-Peter Strauss Ranch is a unit of the Santa Monica Mountains National Recreation Area operated by the National Park Service and located in the Santa Monica Mountains near Agoura Hills, California in the United States.
+Peter Strauss Ranch is a unit of the Santa Monica Mountains National Recreation Area operated by the National Park Service and located in the Santa Monica Mountains near Agoura Hills, California, in the United States.

 Visitors to Peter Strauss Ranch enjoy some of the most spectacular scenery in the Santa Monica Mountains.
-There are several hiking trails to explore and the original ranch house is still on the property.
-The park also features events, including concerts, weddings, picnics, and art exhibits
+There are several hiking trails to explore, and the original ranch house is still on the property.
+The park also features events, including concerts, weddings, picnics, and art exhibits.

-Directions: Peter Strauss Ranch Park 30000 Mulholland Hwy 29975 Agoura, CA. website.
+Directions: Peter Strauss Ranch Park 30000 Mulholland Hwy 29975 Agoura, CA. Website.
 Parking and admission are free.
 Open 8 am to dusk.